alexej-schelle/Bec-Symmetry-Breaking/README.md

-   The routine bec-symmetry-breaking.py is Markov sampling method (generalised Metropolis-Hastings sampling algorithm) for calculating the integrated (random) condensate wave field (order parameter) for a given total particle number, temperature and trap frequency of a Bose-Einstein condensate.
+   The routine bec-symmetry-breaking.py is a Markov sampling method, more specific, a generalised Metropolis-Hastings sampling algorithm for calculating the integrated (random) condensate wave field (order parameter) for a given total particle number, temperature and trap frequency of a Bose-Einstein condensate.

    This software version corresponds to publication of Fluctuation and Noise Letters, Vol. 16, No. 01, 1750009 (2017).

    The Python routine bec_symmytry_breaking.py calculates :

    1. Condensate field modes
    2. Condensate wave fields at equilibrium (symmetry aspects)